 To be blunt, your small business needs a website because you are now expected to have a website.

 The business environment has changed.
 It has changed in direct relation to the change in computer and smartphone growth.
-Twenty to thirty years ago all you had to do was make sure that your business was listed in the telephone company’s yellow pages because that is how people found local businesses.
+Twenty to thirty years ago all you had to do was make sure that your business was listed in the telephone company’s yellow pages because that is how people found local businesses that they had not yet used.
 Then maybe you would run an ad on a local radio station once in a while when you had a sale.
-The local community was a close-knit group and word-of-mouth was a valid advertising medium.
+The local community was a close-knit group and word-of-mouth was a valid advertising medium – and still is with the addition of social media.

 Now our communities are not nearly so homogeneous.
 The population is much more mobile, moving in and out of a geographical area at a fairly high rate compared to those in past years.
 Yes, you still see a group of customers that you consider to be ‘regulars’ but you are probably finding that a larger portion of your sales are people relatively new to your area.